-- Listen and talk to both the person who has been bullied and the person who has bullied others - Implement consequences for the person who has been bullying others.
+- Listen and talk to both the person who has been bullied and the person who has bullied others, using restorative practices. - Implement consequences for the person who has been bullying others.
 These may include family counselling meetings, office time out, suspension or exclusion.
-(Consequences may vary depending on the situation) - Support the person who has been bullied and the person using bullying behaviour - Use a process to help everyone involved to co-operate in order to improve their relationships with others
+Consequences may vary depending on the situation. - Support the person who has been bullied and the person using bullying behaviour. - Use a process to help everyone involved to co-operate in order to improve their relationships with others. - Record details on EMS.